Adii0906/Adii0906/README.md

 ## About Me

-- Currently pursuing a diploma in Computer Science.
+- Currently pursuing a Diploma in Computer Science.
 - 🌱 I'm enthusiastic about working on Python projects and diving into the realms of Machine Learning and Artificial Intelligence.
 - 👯 Contributing to open source projects and making the world better through pull requests.
 - 💬 Ask me anything about Technology!